MNeMoNiCuZ/sd-webui-thumbnailizer/readme.md

 ![image](https://github.com/MNeMoNiCuZ/sd-webui-thumbnailizer/assets/60541708/d7c188ef-40c7-415e-a984-191cf52f0c51)

+# Known Issues
+>IndexError: list index out of range

+The script failed to count the number of images correctly.
+Make sure that your Start Index and Stop Index matches the available checkpoints.

+>AttributeError: 'NoneType' object has no attribute 'get'

+Likely an initialization issue.
+Try force-refreshing your A1111, or restarting the A1111 server completely.
+Let it finish loading everything before using Thumbnailizer.
+It's sensitive.

 # Changelog
 v0.29 - Initial release
+v0.30 - Include metadata in generated thumbnails v0.31 - Added logic to generate a sets_user.json

 # Todo / Wishlist
 * Improve CSS for gallery styling, avoid the current square format, use the "cover" type to crop/fill properly